modelscope/ReMe/README.md

 Please refer to our [Contribution Guide](./docs/contribution.md) for more details.

 ## 📖 Citation

-Reference to cite if you use ExperiperienceMaker in a paper:
+Reference to cite if you use ExperienceMaker in a paper:
 ```
 @software{ExperiperienceMaker,
 author = {///},